Julian Pierce: Legacy

-Pierce was buried in Hoke County near his parent's graves.
+Pierce was buried in Hoke County near his parents' graves.
 A funeral for him was held at Pembroke State University and attended by 1,700 people, including the governor, the chief justice of the North Carolina State Supreme Court, and several other state officials.
 In the aftermath of the murder, a local civil rights march in Lumberton scheduled for April 4 to commemorate the assassination of Martin Luther King Jr. was reoriented around honoring Pierce.
 Speakers at the event encouraged attendees to vote for Pierce in the judgeship election despite his death.
 Britt was automatically declared the winner of the primary election.
 However, some reporters and campaign workers counted the votes and determined that Pierce actually won the vote posthumously, 10,787 to 8,231.
 To bring more racial balance to the court system, the General Assembly created another judgeship in the county and the governor appointed Lumbee attorney Dexter Brooks, a friend of Pierce, to the post.

 Lumbee River Legal Services posthumously dedicated its law library room to Pierce and commissioned a portrait of him to be hung there.
 A scholarship for law students at North Carolina Central University was established in Pierce's honor in 2003.
 That year the National Legal Aid & Defender Association created the Pierce-Hickerson Award in honor of Pierce and Robert Hickerson to be given to lawyers who perform excellent legal work on behalf of Native Americans.
 In June 2015, the North Carolina House of Representatives passed a unanimous resolution in commemoration of Pierce.